wvolkers/Ai-FindMyPhoto/README.md

 ## Background
 <img align="right" src="example_1_image.jpg" width="300" title="OpenCV marked image" />
 <b>This is a working demo.</b> You should be able to make it run with minor effort.
 It is based on PyTorch, DeepFace and other freely available libraries.
 It uses a number of example photo's that are downloaded while preparing the demo.
-The copyright of these photos lie with the RVD, they may be used for educational use.
 Three "known persons" that fit these photos are included in the project folders.

 ## How is it used?